biopragmatics/bioregistry/exports/contexts/README.md

 - Maintainers may unanimously nominate additional maintainers to be added at the discretion of the Bioregistry Review Team.
 This discretion is to prevent adding maintainers who will likely be non-responsive and/or non-engaged.
-- If fewer there are fewer than two maintainers listed for any context, then the Bioregistry Review Team automatically gains the rights as a maintainer.
+- If there are fewer than two maintainers listed for any context, then the Bioregistry Review Team automatically gains rights as an interim maintainer until there are two or more maintainers.
 - If there are no maintainers for a given context, e.g., if all maintainers have been unavailable and have lost maintainer rights, then the Bioregistry Review Team may assign two maintainers at their discretion and then abdicate its